tmillr/sos.nvim/README.md

     -- the fact that neither `'autowrite'` nor `'autowriteall'` cover this case, -- so it combines well with those options too. save_on_bufleave = true,

+    -- Save all buffers when Neovim loses focus.
+This is provided because -- 'autowriteall' does not cover this case.
+It is particularly useful when -- swapfiles have been disabled and you (knowingly or unknowingly) start -- editing the same file in another Neovim instance while having unsaved -- changes.
+It helps keep the file/version on the filesystem synchronized -- with your latest changes when switching applications so that another -- application won't accidentally open old versions of files that you are -- still currently editing.
+Con: it could be that you actually intended to -- open an older version of a file in another application/Neovim instance, -- although in that case you're probably better off disabling autosaving -- altogether (or keep it enabled but utilize a VCS to get the version you -- need - that is, if you commit frequently enough). save_on_focuslost = true,

     -- Predicate fn which receives a buf number and should return true if it -- should be observed for changes (i.e. whether the buffer should debounce